ns5376/Carbon-Emissoion-Calculator/README.md

 (__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+The Carbon Dioxide Emission Calculator is designed to help individuals and organizations estimate their carbon footprint based on daily activities such as transportation, home energy use, and lifestyle choices.
+By inputting simple data about their daily routines, users can see how their actions contribute to carbon emissions, enabling them to make informed decisions about reducing their environmental impact.

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users and Emission Entries:

-* users can have multiple lists (via references)
-* each list can have multiple items (by embedding)
+-Users can have multiple Emission Entries (via references) -Each Emission Entry corresponds to a single user, but contains detailed records of different emission categories embedded within each entry.

 (__TODO__: sample documents)